OpenNMT/OpenNMT-py/README.md

     - Make a hacky thing that buffers the joint data and exposes it via two objects with a read method.

+1. Support for BPE-Dropout (Provilkov 2019).
+This would enable sampling dynamic segmentations for applying subword regularization with BPE.

 ### Tighter integration

 1. Staying closer to current OpenNMT.